skyfielders/python-skyfield/skyfield/documentation/positions.rst

-Skyfield is careful to distinguish the *position* of an object from the several choices of *coordinate* that can be used to designate that position with numbers.
+Skyfield is careful to distinguish the *position* of an object from the several choices of *coordinate* that you can use to designate that position with numbers.
-There are only three basic kinds of position that Skyfield recognizes, but several different ways in which a position can be turned into coordinates.
+There are only three basic kinds of position that Skyfield recognizes, but several different ways in which each position can be turned into coordinates.

 Here is a quick reference to the three basic kinds of position,